 Whey protein is a derivative of milk, so you could experience symptoms associated with a dairy allergy.
-Not all side effects from whey protein are related to allergies, however; some side effects stem from an intolerance.
-Sometimes whey is blended with other protein powders or is hidden in high-protein bars or drinks.
-So if you know that whey causes you problems, read through the ingredient list on the nutrition facts label carefully and avoid products with whey.
+Not all side effects from whey protein are related to allergies, however; some side effects stem from a dairy or whey intolerance.
+Sometimes whey is blended with other protein powders or is hidden in high-protein bars or drinks; so if you know that whey causes you problems, read through the ingredient list on the nutrition facts label carefully and avoid products with whey.

 Whey Allergy Details

 Being allergic to whey means that your body doesn't recognize the protein and your immune system thinks it is a harmful invader.
 Your immune system goes into attack mode, fighting off what it thinks could be harmful.
 While uncommon, it is possible to be allergic to milk and foods made with milk.
 Because whey is a byproduct of milk, it can come into contact with some of those proteins that set off your immune system.

 Signs and symptoms of a whey protein allergy can start immediately when you come into contact with it, if you’re highly sensitive.
 As soon as you open up the container of whey protein powder, you could get a rash or develop hives.
 Your skin may get red and irritated, making you want to scratch at it.
 You might not experience sensitivity on your hands and arms, however.
 If you ingest the whey, the skin around your mouth could become irritated, and your lips and tongue may swell up.